JDeep1234/File_monitoring-Analysis/README.md

 - Displays real-time information in tables for deleted, modified, and threat files.
 - Dark color palette for a cyber security theme.
 - Logs all file system events in a dedicated QTextEdit.
+- Tracking File Access: Whenever a file is created or modified within the monitored directory, the corresponding file path is recorded along with an increment to its access count in the self.file_access_counts dictionary.

+-Displaying Access Counts: The access counts are displayed in a table (self.access_counts_table) within the application's user interface.
+This table provides a visual representation of the access patterns for each file.

+-Anomaly Detection: While not explicitly implemented in this code, access counts can be used for anomaly detection.
+Unusual patterns, such as a sudden increase in access counts for a particular file or unexpected access to sensitive files, could indicate potential security incidents, unauthorized activity, or malware activity.

+-Monitoring Behavior Over Time: By continuously updating access counts over time, the application can track changes in file access patterns.
+This historical data can be analyzed to identify trends, patterns, or anomalies that may require further investigation.

 ## Getting Started